sami-chaaban/subflow/README.md

 ## Troubleshooting<a name="troubleshooting"></a>

-* If Subflow crashes while Relion jobs are rerunning in the Preproc tab, they will continue to run.
-You can check this by running the Relion GUI.
+* If Subflow crashes while Relion jobs are running in the Preproc tab, they will continue to run.
+You can check this by checking the Relion GUI.
 You may need to kill those jobs before being able to run Preproc again, or just continue in the Relion GUI.

 * Since cryosparc-tools is set to version 4.6.0 in the installation, your cryoSPARC installation must be 4.6.0.
-Otherwise cryosparc-tools needs to be downgraded or upgraded.
+Otherwise cryosparc-tools needs to be downgraded/upgraded.

 ## License<a name="license"></a>